PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 family accepts a bounded acyclic two-input Add graph whose leaves come from rank-four
-NHWC→NCHW adapters, optionally through a supported unary operation, exact expanded-Swish diamond, Dequantize, PReLU, exact Pad, bounded direct-source Slice, or bounded Split.
-Dequantize, PReLU, exact Pad, and Slice plans may also be companion inputs of the same root Concat.
+NHWC→NCHW adapters, optionally through a supported unary operation, exact expanded-Swish diamond, Dequantize, PReLU, semantics-preserving Softmax, exact Pad, bounded direct-source Slice, or bounded Split.
+Dequantize, PReLU, Softmax, Pad, and Slice plans may also be companion inputs of the same root Concat.
 Add inputs and bounded operand branches are rewired together, exclusive adapters are removed, shared/public adapters remain for external consumers, exact inverse output adapters are bypassed, and every Add output shape and per-axis quantization moves into